Is Alua Atlantico Golf Resort Tenerife Worth It? Full Review

 The view from our balcony.

-There are a number of pools at Alua Atlantico Golf Resort.
+There are a number of swimming pools at the Alua Atlantico Golf Resort in Tenerife.

 An indoor pool that is actually a heated pool, this is only open for a few hours a day and is relatively small so can get busy quickly but is good if you want to swim lengths.
 We did find that it smelt like chemicals in there though and my son said it hurt his eyes so we only used the indoor swimming pool once.